PWR 2HK: Think Global: The Rhetoric of Global Citizenship

-In this course, you will develop your written and oral communication skills by researching a topic of your choice.
-As you move through the assignment sequence, you will develop your project and make purposeful rhetorical choices about how you construct and convey your argument.
+In this course, you will develop your written and oral communication skills by undertaking a quarter-long research project on the topic of your choice.
+As you move through the assignment sequence, you will make purposeful rhetorical choices about how you construct and convey your argument.

+The course theme of global citizenship provides a focal point for the readings and class discussions, but you have wide latitude to select a topic that interests you.
 Students in STEM fields might study campaigns to eradicate infectious diseases or debates about regulating speech on the internet.
-Students in the social sciences and the humanities might examine the politics of humanitarian interventions or debates about representation at cultural festivals.
-You need not study global citizenship directly; rather the concept of global citizenship can serve as a lens for reflection on your topic.
+Students in the social sciences and the humanities might examine the politics of humanitarian interventions or questions of representation in cultural festivals.

 (5-minute live oral presentation; written text of 900-1200 words) The proposal situates your project amid the relevant scholarly literature, identifies a research gap, and introduces texts that you will analyze as evidence.

 (3000-3600 words; 10-12 pages) The essay advances an argument based on evidence that intervenes in the scholarly literature.

 (10-minute live oral presentation) The presentation adapts the argument for oral delivery.
 You will hone your presence as a presenter, attending to voice, body, and slide design.

 (600-900 words) You have two choices about how to complete this assignment.
 First, you can write a global citizenship vision statement.
 This is a space to consider the relationship between the course theme and your research project (or education at Stanford as a whole).
 In place of an essay, you may opt for a creative format, such as a video, rap, poem, or comic.
 Second, you can practice your rhetorical skills by translating your research from one mode (a research essay) to another (e.g., op-ed, social media campaign, video explainer, etc.) The goal is to adapt the argument for a new audience and genre.